 The Raddison Blu is of the most excellent 4* hotels in Lyon, located at the edges of the city centre, the hotel has a tram stop right outside that goes right to the Old Town, and is also close to the train station.

 Their high-floor superior rooms with a view of the whole city fit two people.
 There are some family options available on request.

 The hotel offers a view of landmarks and mountains and a living area, currency exchange, a fitness centre and spa, and set kids meals.
 An extra cot is provided for free on request, as is an extra bed for children up to 6 years old.

 They also offer pet supplies when you pay the pet fee, including pet beds and bowls.
 Staff speak English and French.

-These are some of the many cool things to do in Lyon, including Lyon’s main attractions, specific things to do with kids in Lyon, and some of the most excellent free things to do in France!
+These are some of the many things to do in Lyon with kids, including Lyon’s main attractions, specific things to do with kids in Lyon, and some of the most excellent free things to do in France!
 These places to visit in Lyon are sure to be popular with the family!

 It’s good to invest in a Lyon City Card when visiting.
 This card gives: